07 Aug, 2025 Four benefits to a church from annual outreach equipping

 4. Outreach equipping enables a person to fulfil their God-given MISSION

 It is bewildering to consider what might ever have caused some to think that this wasn’t necessary.
 But we did!
-This is the failure of our ‘church culture’ and practices that we need to accept – and change.
+It is a failure of ‘church culture’ and practice – and something we could each participate with to change.

-- Most Christians are significantly disabled in their missional endeavours due to a lack of basic knowledge, as also conversational and story-telling skills.
+- Most Christians are significantly disabled in their missional endeavours due to a lack of basic knowledge related to the gospel, conversational skills and story-telling skills.

-- Most people don’t come to these skills naturally because their role-models have the same challenges, timidity or weaknesses.
+- Most people don’t develop these skills naturally, because their role-models have the same challenges, timidity or weaknesses.

-Basic annual training, motivated by a desire to actually apply God’s word, can make a profound difference – if only we would try it.
+Basic annual training, and monthly motivation, compelled by a desire in the leader to actually see God’s Word applied and mission pursued, can make a profound difference – if we would try.

 A challenge to all church and youth leaders: